NREL/ditto/README.md

 ### Going further

-More documentation can be found on [here](https://nrel.github.io/ditto).
+More documentation can be found [here](https://nrel.github.io/ditto).
+Documentation on converting other formats can be found [here](https://nrel.github.io/ditto/cli-examples.html).

 ## Contributing
 DiTTo is an open source project and contributions are welcome!
 Either for a simple typo, a bufgix, or a new parser you want to integrate, feel free to contribute.